RackHD/docs/docs/contributing.rst

 take advantage of, and contribute to RackHD.
 The individual repositories are within the organizations https://github.com/RackHD.
 We accept bugs at github issues for bug reports and pull requests for the individual repositories.

-The code for RackHD is a combination of Python, Javascript (NodeJS), and C, available under the Apache 2.0 license (or compatible sublicences for library dependencies).
+The code for RackHD is a combination of Javascript/Node.js and C, available under the Apache 2.0 license (or compatible sublicences for library dependencies).

 We maintain a mailing list at https://groups.google.com/d/forum/rackhd.
 You can visit the group